Git-Mediawiki/Git-Mediawiki/docs/Remote-Helpers.md

 `<content>`

 Note that we need to use a secondary ref refs/mediawiki/origin/master otherwise it bugs out.
 We cannot write directly into refs/remotes/origin/master without errors being thrown.
+This ref is also a blessing as it always points to the last git note metadata, making things easier to know the last local revision.

 This part creates a note that contains our metadata :